 The following diagram describes typical loan products most adaptable to automation (on the right side of the axis), as opposed to those least adaptable to automation (to the left).
 Generally, higher volume, homogenous products will be more adaptable to automation.
 Below are the loan products and their related features.
 These features help dimension the products and their relationship to automation adaptability.

-Today’s automation and AI related tools make it easier to unlock adaptability in traditionally “Lower Automation Adaptability” products.
+Today’s automation and AI-related tools make it easier to unlock adaptability in traditional “Lower Automation Adaptability” products.